nicolerollo/immunocircuit/README.md

 # ImmunoCircuit

-**ImmunoCircuit** is a Java portfolio project that demonstrates object-oriented programming, data structures, algorithm analysis, and programming-language design through a synthetic immune-signaling network.
+**ImmunoCircuit** is a Java-based domain-specific language and interpreter for synthetic cytokine circuit simulation.
+It demonstrates object-oriented design, graph data structures, algorithm analysis, and programming-language concepts through a computational-biology-inspired toy model.

 The project combines: